-Yoni: The Sanskrit term for 'womb' and the female reproductive organs.
+Yoni: The Sanskrit term for 'womb' and the organs associated with that generative system.
 Refers to the Shakti or life-giving energy.
-It is usually seen encircling a Linga, its masculine counterpart.
+It is usually seen encircling a Linga, otherwise known as a phallus.

 You've may have sat in a sitz bath after giving birth, especially after vaginal birth.
 These soothing warm soaks calm irritation to the perineum and genital area as well as speed healing.
 Applying warm water to this area alone increases circulation and blood flow.
 Add herbs and you'd be surprised at what a sitz bath can do!
 It's recommended for these times and conditions: